xoroz/story/memory-bank/activeContext.md

 - Added styling for mobile authentication links

 ## Current Issues
 - Need to ensure all processed JSON files have user_id for proper database integration
-- Need to test privacy settings with various user scenarios
 - Need to verify database updates are working correctly for all story operations

 ## Debugging Strategy